The Ruff and Reddy Show: Merchandise

+Lawsuit

+According to Mark Kausler, somewhere during the shows airing, Rudy Ising, who worked with Hanna and Barbera on the MGM short, Puss Gets the Boot, sued the duo for the names Ruff and Reddy, because apparently, the names were in storyboards, presumably during their days at MGM, but it turns out, they never trademarked it.
+Hanna and Barbera presumably won the lawsuit.

 Home media

-Episodes of the series appeared on the Animal Follies volume released on October 20, 1988, on VHS, and in 1989 on LaserDisc, part of the Hanna-Barbera Personal Favorites home video series, along with Yippee, Yappee and Yahooey, Touche Turtle and Dum Dum, Augie Doggie and Doggie Daddy and Snagglepuss.
-The first episode of the show, "Planet Pirates", was listed on the press release for The Best of Warner Bros.: Hanna-Barbera 25 Cartoon Collection DVD set to be released on May 21, 2013, however due to an inaccuracy on that press announcement, the episode is among several that weren't on the actual set.
+Episodes of the series appeared on the Animal Follies volume released on October 20, 1988, on VHS and 1989 on LaserDisc (as part of the Hanna-Barbera Personal Favorites home video series) along with Yippee, Yappee and Yahooey, Touché Turtle and Dum Dum, Augie Doggie and Doggie Daddy and Snagglepuss.
+The first episode of the show, "Planet Pirates", was listed on the press release for The Best of Warner Bros.: Hanna-Barbera 25 Cartoon Collection DVD set to be released on May 21, 2013; however, due to an inaccuracy in that press announcement, the episode is among several that were not on the actual set.